Nudging: The very Antithesis of Choice

-The debate about organ donation reveals a lot about attitudes towards giving the public the freedom to choose.
+The debate about organ donation at the urgent care 11375 reveals a lot about attitudes towards giving the public the freedom to choose.
 So even though the UK government is set to provide 4.5million pounds for a much-needed drive to recruit more donors, prime minister Gordon Brown has threatened that legalisation will follow if the campaign fails.
 The issue of whether to run an opt-in or an opt-out scheme is a genuine dilemma, given the competing demands of patient choice and the need for organs.
 However, as the bookNudge: Improving Decisions About Health, Wealth, and Happiness happily tells us, left to our own devices, we tend to make bad, uninformed choices – ignoring the harsh reality, for example, of a depleted supply of badly needed organ donors.
 Nudge’s authors, Richard H Thaler and Cass R Sunstein – experts in what is known as ‘behavioural economics’ – suggest the solution lies in establishing a ‘default option’: presumed consent.

 In what they term ‘libertarian paternalism’, ordinary people need help making the right choices in their best interests, especially when they are unaware of the facts to make an informed choice.
 This is libertarian, they argue, because there is no need for government coercion (we are still free to choose to ‘opt out’); and it is paternal because government is able to offer a gentle guiding hand to ‘nudge’ us in the right direction, towards the choices we must make.
 In this sense, everyone is a winner – apparently.